Disposal of Your Personal Records by a Business

 - Modify your record so that the personal information is unreadable.

 The business must take every reasonable action to ensure that no unauthorized person will have access to your personal information.
-If you believe that a business has not properly disposed of its records, you may inform the Governor's Office of Consumer Protection.
+If you believe that a business has not properly disposed of its records, you may inform the Georgia Department of Law's Consumer Protection Unit.